EricAning1/Roll-The-Dice/README.md

 * There is switch to Player 2 when dice 1 is  rolled.
 The active player status keeps alternating whenever dice 1 is rolled
 * Any player who gets a score of 30 wins the game
 * Click the 'NEW GAME' button to restart game

+## Acknowledges
+I am grateful to my tutuors Tishana and Kasper who taugt me how to come up with solutions on my own before seeking help from other people